 The spotlight on transformation has predominantly focused on digital, often at the expense of human resources, culture and leadership, employee and patient physical experiences and marketing, to name just a few.
 Our study identified that leaders felt digital transformation was not serving the needs of patients.
 One of the leading causes is that transformational programs traditionally focused on cost reductions and streamlining operations to achieve better bottom-line performance.
 However, this focus on solving an operational and/or financial need has created friction with the human needs that keep a healthcare system and the people it serves healthy.

 Leaders need to overcome their bias that bottom-line performance is a technology-only solution and consider that without patients and employees being fully engaged, remaining competitive will become increasingly difficult.
-To succeed, healthcare organizations should be focused on the ideal employee and customer journey and how the transformational process can improve the overall experience.
+To succeed, healthcare organizations, who can look into knowledge management in healthcare, should be focused on the ideal employee and customer journey and how the transformational process can improve the overall experience.

 Sadly, irrespective of the effort and time spent on transformational initiatives, the majority fail to deliver, resulting in billions of dollars in wasted investments.
 The principal cause is that the purpose for change is not anchored on solving a human need, nor is a customer-centric approach taken as part of the transformational process.
 Only a human-centric approach will deliver truly sustainable performance across the entire organization.